AlanBoulesteix/OverRide/level05/walkthrough.md

 ## Project README: Finding flag05

-The [proGram](./source) given is taking a inout from stdin, and print a lower case version of our input.
+The [proGram](./source) given is taking a input from stdin, and print a lower case version of our input.
 The thing is, the program is using printf in a way that allow us to use `Format string attack`.

 ### Analysis